sprucelee/police-brutality/all-locations.md

 ### Police shove and shoot protesters | May 31st

-Police shove and shoot protesters; one man shot in the head, he is seen being carried away unconscious.
+Police shove and shoot protesters with rubber bullets.
+One man is shot in the head; he is seen being carried away unconscious.

+tags: shoot, shove, rubber-bullets

 id: ga-atlanta-6